MoseleyBioinformaticsLab/jpredapi/docs/tutorial.rst

 Importing jpredapi module
 -------------------------

-If :mod:`jpredapi` package is installed on the system the :mod:`nmrstarlib.nmrstarlib` module can be imported:
+If :mod:`jpredapi` package is installed on the system, it can be imported:

 >>> import jpredapi